aim137/ASC_AiiDA_tutorials/0.installation/README.md

 Instructions to install AiiDA via a Conda environment can be found [here](https://aiida.readthedocs.io/projects/aiida-core/en/latest/intro/install_conda.html).
 Continue with the instructions in the section ‘Setup profile’.

-After finishing this, you can check tne output of `verdi status` - you should get 5 successful tests.
+After finishing this, you can check the output of `verdi status` - you should get 5 successful tests.
 If you get a `ConnectionError` in `rabbitmq`, you'll need to add a line to your `/etc/hosts` file.

 🔴 Very carefully and making sure you don't change anything else but adding this one line,
 - open the file with superuser permissions, e.g., `sudo nano /etc/hosts`